vealylai/1DInterface/Interface1D/readme.md

 this.displayBuffer = [];
 ```

-And this method is the only piece of code that writes to the screen:
+And show() is the only piece of code that writes to the screen:

 ```javascript
 show() {